GOS sight test fees

 To make sure that the public can continue to access NHS-funded sight tests in England, Wales and Northern Ireland, the sight test fee must rise significantly to better reflect the actual cost of providing the test.

 Around 70% of sight tests in the UK are funded by the NHS, on a flat fee basis.
 The NHS sight test fee in England, Wales and Northern Ireland1 has never fully reflected the costs of providing a sight test, which include equipment, premises and support staff as well as the clinician’s time and expertise.
-The fee has been frozen for the last three years.
-It is now worth considerably less in real terms than it was in 1948 when the NHS was created and NHS sight testing began.
+Between 2015 and 2018 the NHS sight test fee was frozen.
+In 2021 there was a rise of 1.9% in General Ophthalmic Services (GOC) sight test fees but the GOS sight fee is worth considerably less in real terms than it was in 1948 when the NHS was created, and NHS sight testing began.

 Meanwhile, advances in peer practice and technology mean that the level of service that optometrists provide to patients when conducting sight tests has increased substantially over the years, as has the cost and sophistication of the equipment they use.
 For instance, the introduction of tonometers and visual field screeners has resulted in many cases of glaucoma being detected and treated earlier.
 These improvements to the original NHS sight test – which would be considered inadequate by current clinical standards – have been and continue to be funded by individual optical practices, not the NHS.